zorael/kameloso/README.md

 ## Windows

 Plugins that access the web, including the webtitles and `bash.org` quotes plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
 Download a "light" installer from [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) and install **to system libraries**, and it should no longer warn on program start.

-Terminal colours may also not work in a `cmd` console, requiring a registry edit to make them display properly.
-The following works for at least Windows 10:

-* In `regedit` under `HKEY_CURRENT_USER\Console`, create a `DWORD` named `VirtualTerminalLevel` and give it a value of `1`.
-* In Powershell: `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
-* In a `cmd` console: `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

-Otherwise use the `--monochrome` setting to disable colours, or compile a non-coloured configuration.

 When run in Cygwin/mintty terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
 Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that, such as with the Admin plugin's `save` command.